enl9076/Python-Projects/hangman/Remaining Tasks.md

 **Still need to do the following**

-* Improve aesthetics (mainly the hangman images)
-* Add sound effects
 * Add more words & hints
+* Finish configuring the settings menu
-* Add start screen and/or menu
+* Add levels of difficulty